 Spiritual, Moral, Social and Cultural Development at Chartham Primary

 All National Curriculum subjects provide opportunities to promote pupils' spiritual, moral, social and cultural development.
-Explicit opportunities to promote pupils' development in these areas are provided in Religious Education and the SEAL framework for personal, social and health education (PSHE) and citizenship.
+Explicit opportunities to promote pupils' development in these areas are provided in Religious Education, citizenship and the PSHE (personal, social and health education) curriculum.
 A significant contribution is also made by our school ethos and key values, effective relationships throughout the school, collective worship, and other curriculum activities.

 Pupils' spiritual development involves the growth of their sense of self, their unique potential, their understanding of their strengths and weaknesses, and their will to achieve.
 As their curiosity about themselves and their place in the world increases, they try to answer for themselves some of life's fundamental questions.
 They develop the knowledge, skills, understanding, qualities and attitudes they need to foster their own inner lives and non-material wellbeing.